desmos-labs/primer/phase-4/README.md

 # Phase 4
-:::tip Phase 4 starting soon
+:::tip Phase 4 ending soon
-The current Morpheus status is planned to be exported at height `820,300`, which we estimate to be around 24 April 2020 03:00 UTC.

-However, to allow all validators to have a change or earning all the tokens by completing the [node updating challenge](update-node.md), we will start counting the precommits from the first block generated after 1st May 2020 00:00 UTC.
+Phase 4 is planned to end on 23:59:59 UTC of Sunday 31 May 2020.
 :::

 Thanks to the latest Morpheus testnet (`morpheus-4000`), we've implemented the possibility for users of doing two new things: